tomav/Varnish-ESI-Example/README.md

 This bunch of files should help you to setup _Proof of Concept (POC)_ about Varnish cache and ESI.

+## Prerequisite

+You need to install :

+* Apache2
+* PHP5
+* Varnish

 ## Install

 1. Edit your /etc/hosts
 Add a new line `127.0.0.1  varnish-esi-example`

 2. Edit `Varnish-ESI-Example/apache/varnish-esi-example.conf`
 Adapt the `DocumentRoot` to match `Varnish-ESI-Example/www` folder located in the package.

-3. Load de configuration of the test backend in Apache `sudo ln -s /this/should/be/replaced/to/match/Varnish-ESI-Example/apache/varnish-esi-example.conf /etc/sites-enabled/` `sudo apachectl restart`
+3. Load de configuration of the test backend in Apache
+`sudo ln -s /this/should/be/replaced/to/match/Varnish-ESI-Example/apache/varnish-esi-example.conf /etc/sites-enabled/`
+`sudo apachectl restart`

 4. Edit Varnish configuration file `Varnish-ESI-Example/varnish/varnish-esi-example.vcl`
 Adapt `/this/should/be/replaced/to/match/` to match `Varnish-ESI-Example/varnish` folder

-5. Start Varnish (but adapt the command line before) `sudo varnishd -a varnish-esi-example:8080 -T localhost:6082 -f /this/should/be/replaced/to/match/Varnish-ESI-Example/varnish/varnish-esi-example.vcl -s file,/opt/local/var/varnish/varnish-esi-example.bin,10M`
+5. Start Varnish (but adapt the command line before)
+`sudo varnishd -a varnish-esi-example:8080 -T localhost:6082 -f /this/should/be/replaced/to/match/Varnish-ESI-Example/varnish/varnish-esi-example.vcl -s file,/opt/local/var/varnish/varnish-esi-example.bin,10M`

 ## Play